-- We will carry whatever you feel you need to enjoy the tour.
-You must supply your own tent and sleeping bag.
-We will not subject your gear to weighing scales or bag limits.
-We ask, however, that you do not overdo things – first time participants bring more gear than they will ever use)
+We will carry whatever you feel you need to enjoy the tour.
+You must supply your own bicycle, tent and sleeping bag.

-*Wire Transfer - Please contact us and we will check if this can can set up without unreasonable charge from your area.
+*Wire Transfer - please contact us and we will check if this can set up without unreasonable charge from your area.